 It’s probably related to shame, and a keener perception of status.
-Status becomes more important as we get older and we want others to only to perceive the things we want about us.
+Status becomes more important as we get older, and we want others to only perceive the things we want about us.

 Isn’t that a bit hypocrite, we’re living a lie.